phaustin/climate_students_eoas/content/ugradsyllabus.rst

    - Assignment 3 - Clouds in the Leaky Greenhouse Model - due 9pm Feb 6th - problems (1, 2, 3, 4, and 5)

--  Week 5 (6-12 Feb) RHW
-Modelling feedbacks and transient warming
+Week 5 (6-12 Feb) - Modelling feedbacks and transient warming (RHW)

    - Pre-class reading: Chapters 10 and 11 of Global Physical Climatology